Car Import Calculator: Calculate Shipping and Tax Costs Easily

 In the currency of origin, the product's value must be listed.
 The value can be done by inputting the price you paid for it or by looking up the current value, especially if it is a car.
 You will want a vehicle's current blue book value for a vehicle if you are shipping it.

 Due to the various exchange rates, the calculator requires the product listed in the country's acquired currency.
-The calculator will convert it further as it is needed.
+It will convert it further as needed.

 An accurate tally requires knowledge of the claimed item's quantity.
 Taxes should be doubled if you import two of the same item but only claim one on your return.
 Failure to remit the correct duties may result in fines.
 Customs officials could seize anything over what you declared, leaving you with nothing.